MihaiCiprianChezan/wordpress-import/README.md

 ## Installation

-Installing the Wordpress Import plugin can be done in one of two ways.
+Installing the Wordpress to GRAV Import plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ### GPM Installation (may not be available)
 **At this moment GPM installation for Wordpress Import may or may not be available.**